We will achieve 100% remediation and safety training under the Bangladesh Accord.

 Fair For All sets our direction and builds upon the learnings of decades of social sustainability work in BESTSELLER.
 It commits us to promote dignity, equality and safe working conditions for all people across our value chain.

-Our Fair For All initiatives are aligned with our commitment to international standards.
+Our Human Rights Policy and our Fair For All initiatives are aligned with our commitment to international standards.

 These include the UN Guiding Principles, the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work, the OECD's Guidelines for Multinational Enterprises and the International Labour Organisation’s core conventions.